Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/navigation.rst

 to rotate the scene around the global Z axis from your current point of view.
 Finally :kbd:`Numpad9` switches to the opposite side of the view.

-Alternatively, if the *Emulate 3 button mouse* option is select in the *User Preferences* you can press and hold :kbd:`Alt` while dragging :kbd:`LMB` in the viewport's area.
+Alternatively, if the *Emulate 3 button mouse* option is select in the *Preferences* you can press and hold :kbd:`Alt` while dragging :kbd:`LMB` in the viewport's area.

 .. note:: Hotkeys